garrellmacarilay/personal-portfolio/README.md

 ## ✨ Features & Functionality

-- 🎨 **Semi Responsive Design:** Works seamlessly across desktops, tablets, and not fully fpr mobile devices.
+- 🎨 **Semi Responsive Design:** Works seamlessly across desktops, tablets, and not fully for mobile devices.
 - ⚡ **Smooth Navigation:** Sidebar navigation with active link highlights.
 - 💬 **Interactive Sections:** Hover effects and animations for engaging user interaction.
 - 📁 **Dynamic Content:** Modular structure that makes it easy to update and scale.